Anand Vihar metro station

-Anand Vihar is an interchange metro station located on the Blue Line and the Pink Line of Delhi Metro.
-The station is located in the Anand Vihar locality near the interstate border between Delhi and Uttar Pradesh and is a major connectivity hub of East Delhi.
-It is connected to the Anand Vihar ISBT and Anand Vihar Railway Terminal.
+Anand Vihar is an interchange metro station located on the Blue and Pink lines of the Delhi Metro.
+Anand Vihar served as the terminus of the Blue line until July 13, 2011.
+The station is situated in the locality of Anand Vihar, near the interstate border between Delhi and Uttar Pradesh, and functions as a major connectivity hub for East Delhi.
+It is seamlessly integrated with the Anand Vihar ISBT and the Anand Vihar Terminal of Indian Railways.
+The RapidX station at Anand Vihar will further enhance connectivity, providing faster transit options to neighbouring cities and boosting intermodal transportation links in the region.

-Phase III construction

-Under Phase III, Anand Vihar was become an interchange station with the Inner Ring Road line.
-From here, passengers can find easier connection to other lines as well as places such as Yamuna Vihar and Mukundpur which currently do not have metro access.